divinecuration/divinecuration.github.io/_posts/2020-10-08-thoughts-nRx.md

 ## 4.

 Both see the existence of this social structure as a systemic rather than moral issue---its existence depends on no intentional conspiracy.
-As Jo Freeman [argued]({{site.baseurl}}/assets/pdf/freeman-tyranny.pdf), elites function best when their members do not recognise that they belong to them.
+As Jo Freeman argued, elites function best when their members do not recognise that they belong to them {% cite freeman-tyranny %}.

 ## 5.